kenjura/system8/docs/character/powers/psion/adaptation.md

 brief: Adapt your body to heat, cold, pressure, or other extreme environments.
 ---

-At-will, swift, requires Focus, 1 mana; you modify your body, such that you are inured to extreme environments that might otherwise be harmful.
+At-will, swift, requires Focus; you modify your body, such that you are inured to extreme environments that might otherwise be harmful.

 When you activate this ability, choose one of the benefits below.
 You can also change which one is active as a swift action.
 - You are resistant to heat, gaining Resist 50% (fire damage).
 In temperatures up to the extreme edge of survivability for your species, you are comfortable.
 For humans, about 140°F or 60°C.